Sviatoslav Vakarchuk: Personal life

-Vakarchuk fathered a son born in 2021, and a daughter born in 2022.
+He is currently in a relationship with Yevheniia Yatsuta.
+The couple has two children — Ivan (born in 2021) and Solomiya (born in 2022).

 The Ukrainian magazine Korrespondent has ranked him as one of the 100 most influential people in Ukraine (in 2008 ranked 55).

 Vakarchuk speaks Ukrainian, Russian, English and Polish fluently.

 During the 2022 Russian invasion of Ukraine, Vakarchuk joined the Ukrainian army.
 He joined the territorial defence battalion of Lviv Oblast on 7 March 2022.